mthnguyener/pyproject_microservices/README.md

-#  PyProject Microservices Template
+#  PyProject Microservices
-PyProject Microservices Template is a Python based microservices project template.
+PyProject Microservices is a Python based microservices project template.
 The template will have sample endpoints and a generic microservices architecture.

 This template builds on top of Timothy Helton's Pyproject Generator: